Mianaviatte/Mianaviatte/README.md

-👋 Hi, I’m [@Mianaviatte](https://www.instagram.com/mianaviatte/) for the public.
+👋 Hi, I’m [@Mianaviatte](https://www.instagram.com/mianaviatte/) for the public

-💻 Loving mom, wife & geek
+😍 Loving mom, wife & geek
-😍 Passionate PC & mobile gamer
+😎 Passionate PC & mobile gamer
-😎 Pythoness-in-tech with Ruby lips
+💻 Pythoness in tech with Ruby lips on Rails of sanity
 ❤️ Love skyporn photo, hugs, and professionalism
 🙏 INFJ-T

 🇺🇦 By 2023 I'm a Ukrainian female RoR engineer, drilling into software architecture, refactoring, databases & clean coding.
-Wish to become an experienced and valuable asset.
+Wish to become an experienced and valuable asset

 ## 🛠 My fit as a software developer: